Diminishing returns – the new photo equipment question

 How much better are cameras and printers getting?

-Are the reasons to upgrade your camera kit getting less and less?
+Are the reasons to upgrade your camera kit falling away?

 I’m very lucky to have a job that I enjoy, as a professional photographer, and via the articles I write here, having the opportunity to try out new equipment and software.

 Anyone who’s seen my previous career knows that I’ve had a long involvement with various aspects of science and technology.
 Indeed I find that writing the reviews and articles here is one of the best ways I have for learning new photographic techniques.
 I can’t write about a subject until I understand it in depth, and when I understand it in depth, I can then (almost) ignore the technology in my photography, until I really need it (my article about using tilt with lenses is one of my favourite examples of this).

 The more I study new cameras and printers, the more I see that some of the fundamental visible image quality criteria are not changing that rapidly any more.